 Monopoly Regulation

 Competitive firms sell at market prices, which maximizes both consumer surplus and total surplus.
 Consumer surplus is the additional benefit enjoyed by consumers over the price that they paid for the product.
 Monopolies, on the other hand, set prices to maximize their own profits, by decreasing supply, increasing their own producer surplus at the expense of both consumers and society.
 And because there is a deadweight loss from imperfect competition, the economy produces less because of the monopoly.
-Furthermore, allocative efficiency is reduced, not only because desired products are not produced in the quantity that could be produced considering the costs of production, but also because monopolies often don't produce a product that would be most desirable by society, because they do not have to worry about competition, so there will not be another company producing a better or more desirable product that could possibly take market share away from the monopoly.
+Furthermore, allocative efficiency is reduced, not only because desired products are not produced in the quantity that could be produced considering the costs of production, but also because monopolies often don't produce a product that would be most desirable by society, because they need not worry about competition, so there will not be another company producing a better or more desirable product that could possibly take market share away from the monopoly.
 And the lack of competition makes the employees of the monopoly complacent.
 Indeed, innovation may be shunned because there are always risks with new ideas and the complacent employees do not want to upset the status quo.
 With competition, they must take those risks; otherwise, they would lose market share and may even become bankrupt eventually.

 Monopolies always reduce the economic wealth of society in many ways.
 Hence, governments regulate monopolies with the objective of benefiting societies more than would be the case if the monopolies maximized their profits.
 There are 3 major methods to increase the benefits of monopolies to society: